filecoin-project/specs/src/systems/filecoin_markets/order/_index.md

 ---
 menuTitle: Orders
-statusIcon: 🛑
+statusIcon: 🔁
-title: Market Orders - Asks and Bids
+title: Market Orders - Asks and Proposals
 ---

-TODO:

-- Write asks
-- Write bids
-- Write how market orders propagate (gossipsub)
+There are two primary types of market orders:
+  - _Asks_ contain the terms on which a miner is willing to provide its services, and are propogated via gossipsub
+  - _Proposals_ contain the client's proposed deal details, and are sent directly to a selected miner

 {{< readfile file="order.id" code="true" lang="go" >}}